pyCellID/pyCellID/docs/source/notes/quickstart.rst

 After loading, new templates are available to derive from in your application.

-To get started, go ahead by reading :doc:`basic-usage`.
+To get started, go ahead by reading :doc:`quickstart`.

 Sample Application
 ------------------